 Galvanizing is the process by which a coating of zinc is applied to steel.
 It endows corrosion resistance and other beneficial properties to the steel.

-Zinc had been applied to copper to create brass alloy as early as the 10th century B.C., but it wasn’t until the 1700s that its applications in steel and iron were first discovered.
-In 1742, a French chemist by the name Melouin presented a paper describing how a zinc coating could be attained by dipping iron in molten zinc.
+Zinc had been applied to copper to create brass alloy as early as the 10th century B.C., but it wasn’t until the 1700s that galvanizing applications in steel and iron were first discovered.
+In 1742, a French chemist by the name P. J. Melouin presented a paper describing how a zinc coating could be attained by dipping iron in molten zinc.
 This was the earliest precursor to hot-dip galvanizing.

 In 1824, Sir Humphrey Davy was experimenting with the corrosion rates of dissimilar metals immersed in water.
 He came to the conclusion that attaching iron or zinc plates to the copper bottoms of wooden ships would protect them from corrosion.

 By 1850, 10,000 tons of zinc were being used per year in the British galvanizing industry.
-Today, over 600,000 tons of zinc is consumed annually in North America alone, according to the American Galvanizers Association.
+Today, over 600,000 tons of zinc is consumed annually for galvanizing in North America alone, according to the American Galvanizers Association.

 Steven Nghe is currently the Head of Marketing & Communications at Kloeckner Metals.
 Nghe is a marketing professional with more than 14 years of experience in various environments and industries.
 His goal is to tell you about the sexy side of steel.
 Nghe holds a bachelor’s degree in Business Management with a concentration in Marketing from North Carolina State University.
 Prior to Kloeckner, Nghe worked for Delta Dental, Wells Real Estate Funds, Georgia Institute of Technology and Doosan.